shreya28302/video-call/README.md

 # Teams

-This is a webRTC based video calling website where the users can register and get logged in to their user page.
+This is a webRTC based video chatting web application developed for Microsoft Engage 2021 program.
+The users can register and get logged in to their user page.
 They can either create a new room or use their previous rooms to join a call and chat.
-The users have the capabiltiy to mute and hide.
 This implementation also consists of a real time chat and file share functionality.

 <h1>https://evening-basin-41332.herokuapp.com/</h1> <br />